brainy-minds/Jterator/README.md

 Modules
 -------

-The Jterator APIs are written in way that enables more or less the same module syntax in each language.
+The Jterator APIs are written in way that enables more or less the same syntax in each language.

 Example Python module: